Amish Crime & Controversies (12 Questions)

 As in other communities, it does.
 While Amish are generally law-abiding and are not often convicted of crimes, domestic physical and sexual abuse has occurred in Amish settlements (see this case for one example).
 The abuse issue can be clouded by reluctance of some Amish to report incidents to non-Amish authorities.
 Read more on sexual abuse among Amish.

-Do Amish always report crimes?
+5. Do Amish people always report crimes?

 Compared to the average non-Amish person, Amish are less likely to make crimes known to authorities.
 This stems from a number of reasons, including the group’s Two Kingdoms doctrine beliefs, a general reluctance to remain apart from “the world,” and a tendency to handle issues internally.
 This reluctance is probably more true of the more traditional settlements.